Attention

 Fact: Value analysis and value engineering of a medical device is carried out to enhance the device’s value.
 The value offered by a product can be viewed as the ratio of its functionalities to the cost involved in providing those functionalities.

 The value offered by the device can be increased by either improving the functionality or reducing costs, or both.
-Two standard methods used for value engineering include Process value engineering and Product value engineering.
+Two standard methods used for value engineering for medical devices include Process value engineering and Product value engineering.

 While process value engineering seeks to reduce extra costs in the manufacturing process by fixing supply chain inefficiencies, product value engineering goes a step beyond and attempts to re-engineer the product design itself, substituting certain parts of the product or perhaps redesigning it in such a way that certain parts are no longer needed.